-9.0 Subsequent Environmental Site Assessments
+10.0 Subsequent Environmental Site Assessments

-- 9.1 Phase 2 and/or Phase 3 Environmental Site Assessment (ESA) reports, Risk Evaluation /Assessments, and/or Remedial Action Plans (RAPs) may be required by the City's Development Engineering Department based on the findings of the Phase 1 ESA.
-Should a Phase 2 ESA, Risk Evaluation/Assessment and/or RAPs be required, these reports will be required to be submitted to the City's satisfaction prior to the Planning application(s) proceeding to a technical report to the Committee of the Whole. - 9.2 Should the proposed development result in a change to a more sensitive land use, as defined under O. Reg.
+10.1 Phase 2 and/or Phase 3 Environmental Site Assessment (ESA) reports, Risk Evaluation /Assessments, and/or Remedial Action Plans (RAPs) may be required by

+- the City's Development Engineering Department based on the findings of the Phase 1 ESA.
+Should a Phase 2 ESA, Risk Evaluation/Assessment and/or RAPs be required, these reports will be required to be submitted to the City's satisfaction prior to the Planning application(s) proceeding to a technical report to the Committee of the Whole. - 10.2 Should the proposed development result in a change to a more sensitive land use, as defined under O. Reg.
 153/04 (as amended) or remediation was required on the site, prior to the execution of any agreements or final approval, the City will require documented proof of registration of the Record of Site Condition (RSC) filed on the Environmental Site Registry (ESR) of the Ministry of Environment, Conservation, and Parks (MECP).

-10.0 NavCanada and Bombardier
+11.0 NavCanada

-- 10.1 For development proposals 6 storeys or greater, the coordinates (in longitude and latitude) and the geodetic building heights (height of building above sea level) are required for NavCanada and/or Bombardier to commence their respective reviews. - 10.2 NavCanada/Bombardier acknowledgment and approval will be required for all developments that are 6-storeys in height and higher. - 10.3 An Aviation Report may also be required by NavCanada and Bombardier when the proposed development exceeds 10-storeys.
+- 11.1 For development proposals 6 storeys or greater, the coordinates (in longitude and latitude) and the geodetic building heights (height of building above sea level) are required for NavCanada to commence their respective reviews. - 11.2 NavCanada acknowledgment and approval will be required for all developments that are 6-storeys in height and higher. - 11.3 An Aviation Report may also be required by NavCanada when the proposed development exceeds 10-storeys.

-11.0 Vaughan Design Review Panel
+12.0 Vaughan Design Review Panel

-- 11.1 All development applications within the Vaughan Metropolitan Centre, and other areas in the City where higher density development is taking place, including in designated Heritage Districts and where Secondary Plans are either in place or are being formulated may be considered by the Vaughan Design Review Panel (DRP).
-It is strongly encouraged that a DRP submission be made to the Development Planning Department/VMC program, prior to formal submission of any development planning application(s).
-More information about the Vaughan Design Review Panel is available here. - 11.2 Further to 11.1, should the Development Planning Department determine that the development proposal must be considered by the Vaughan Design Review Panel, a formal notification will be issued outlining the date of the meeting and the submission requirements. - 11.3 Projects subject to the Design Review Panel process will be reviewed twice as follows: - a) First / Schematic Review The first review will be scheduled at the preconsultation stage during the initial functional design of the project, to afford
+- 12.1 All development applications, particularly those within the Vaughan Metropolitan Centre (VMC), and other areas in the City where higher density development is taking place, including in designated Heritage Districts and/or where Secondary Plans are either in place or are being formulated, may be considered by the Vaughan Design Review Panel (DRP).
+It is strongly encouraged that a submission be made to the Planning Departments, prior to formal submission of any development planning application(s).
+More information about the Vaughan DRP is available here. - 12.2 Further to S.12.1, should the Planning Departments determine that the development proposal must be considered by the Vaughan DRP, a formal notification will be issued outlining the date of the meeting and the submission requirements. - 12.3 Should the Planning Departments determine that the development proposal must be considered by the DRP, two (2) DRP meetings may be held prior to consideration of the application(s) before it proceeds to a Committee of the Whole meeting.